NavisCarrierSolutions/MACS3.API.Services/README.md

 ## Status

-The status of the MACS3 API Services is always visible via the [Status-Site](https://status.navis-cvs.com/).
+If you wish to stay informed about downtimes or status changes of the MACS3 API Services, you may subscribe to our [Status-Page](https://status.navis-cvs.com/).

 ## Release-Notes